Chief Community Justice Officer

-Assata Thomas is Director of the Institute for Community Justice (ICJ), a Program of Philadelphia FIGHT.
-As Director, Ms. Thomas oversees the effective execution of ICJ’s aims to provide support, education, and advocacy for individuals, families, and communities who are impacted by mass incarceration.
+Assata Thomas is Chief Community Justice Officer of the Institute for Community Justice (ICJ), a Program of Philadelphia FIGHT.
+As Director, Ms Thomas oversees the effective execution of ICJ’s aims to provide support, education and advocacy for individuals, families and communities who are impacted by mass incarceration.

 Ms. Thomas has over two decades of experience in the social services field which commenced with her training as a Corrections Officer with the State of New Jersey, during which time she held the distinction of having been the first female President of the Corrections Officers Training Academy of New Jersey.
-She left the NJ Department of Corrections in order to pursue studies at Rutgers University (and while still her raising children).
-Parallel to her studies she also worked part-time with a wide range of social services programs – from protecting troubled youth to aiding homeless veterans.
-Ms. Thomas received a BA Degree with honors in African American and Urban Studies (minor in Sociology).
-She thereafter was Director of a Camden- based re-entry program.
+Ms. Thomas received a BA Degree with honors in Africana Studies and Urban Studies (minor in Sociology) and is poised to receive her Masters of Restorative Justice from Vermont Law School in the Spring of 2022.
+She was most recently elected Chair of the Philadelphia Re-entry Coalition.

 Ms. Thomas maintains an unflagging commitment to social justice and building a society emancipated from the socially inequitable and [calloused/profoundly destructive] system of mass incarceration; a society where even the most vulnerable communities have equal and unrestricted access to healthcare, to justice and to unqualified protection of their safety and security.